CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/liu-adaptive-2021/index.md

 - article-journal
 publication: "in *IEEE Transactions on Circuits and Systems for Video Technology* [SCI, JCR Q1]"
 doi: 10.1109/TCSVT.2020.3032455
-abstract: This article proposes an adaptive scheme for image tampered region localization and content recovery.
+abstract: <div class="justify-align">This article proposes an adaptive scheme for image tampered region localization and content recovery.
 To generate the watermark information comprised of the authentication data and recovery data, we firstly propose the Adaptive Authentication Feature Calculation algorithm to obtain the authentication data, which includes the information of block